davidlang42/media-compressor/README.md

-# docker-playground
+# media-compressor

-A simple playground with SSH enabled and a bunch of tools preinstalled
+Automatically keep a compressed copy of media in a separate folder

-Available as `davidlang42/playground:latest` on [Docker Hub](https://hub.docker.com/r/davidlang42/playground)
+Available as `davidlang42/media-compressor:latest` on [Docker Hub](https://hub.docker.com/r/davidlang42/media-compressor)